Expert Customer Support

 It’s this hydrophobic, or water-repellent, quality that means you can use the Oil Spill Kit to clear up oil spills from ponds, streams, water tanks and pools without the pads and socks becoming a soggy, waterlogged mess.

-Oil Spill Kit
+Oil and Fuel Spill Kit

 You can use the Oil Spill Kit with hydraulic oil, engine oil or lubricating oil, and other hydrocarbons, including fuel and solvents.